-For complete information regarding any of our benefit programs, please refer to the Summary Plan Descriptions, which are provided to you separately or contact the Human Resources and Risk Management Department for another copy.
+For complete information regarding any of our benefit programs, please refer to the Summary Plan Descriptions, which are made available on your secure employee portal provided to you separately or contact the Human Resources and Risk Management Department for another copy.

 Generally benefits end the last day of the month in which you actively work.
-If you do not receive paychecks to cover the entire month (and have premiums deducted), you may be required to submit a personal check to cover your portion of benefit costs.
+If you do not receive paychecks to cover the entire month of coverage (and have premiums deducted), you may be required to submit a personal check to cover your portion of benefit costs.